IBM/db2forzosdeveloperextension-about/docs/working-with-stored-procedures/creating-native-sql-stored-procedures.md

 ## What's next

 - This stored procedure is ready to be deployed.
-To learn how, see [Deploying, debugging, and running native SQL stored procedures]({{site.baseurl}}/docs/working-with-stored-procedures/deploying-debugging-running-native-sql-stored-procedures.html).
+To learn how, see [Deploying and running native SQL stored procedures]({{site.baseurl}}/docs/working-with-stored-procedures/deploying-running-native-sql-stored-procedures.html).

 - You can also explore some of the more complex things you might need to do when you create a stored procedure, such as working with [double-byte character set (DBCS) data]({{site.baseurl}}/docs/working-with-stored-procedures/working-with-dbcs-data.html) and [user-defined types]({{site.baseurl}}/docs/working-with-stored-procedures/working-with-user-defined-types.html).